ruzeen/fleet-analyzer/README.md

 ## License

 This project is licensed under the MIT License.
-Do whatever you want with it..
+Do whatever you want with it.